18.07.20243 min read

 SQL Connection

-Then set up a connection string to your DB.
-For this, I created a local DB via SQL Server.
+Then setup a connection string to your database.
+For this I created a local database via SQL Server.

 Project tree